precice/dune-adapter/README.md

 The dune-elastodynamics module can be found here: https://github.com/maxfirmbach/dune-elastodynamics

-The executable for the perpendicular-flap tutorial case can be found in:
+The executable `dune-perpendicular-flap` for the perpendicular-flap tutorial case can be found in:
-`dune-precice/build-cmake/src/`
+`dune-precice-howto/build-cmake/examples/`
-after the module was build and needs to be copied to the solid-dune folder inside the respective tutorial case.
+after the module was built and needs to be copied to the `solid-dune` folder inside the respective tutorial case.

 <a id="1">[1]</a>
 Firmbach M. (2021).